CoralVentures/coral_flutter/docs/bloc_patterns.md

 }
 ```

-_Note: we are called `.hideCurrentSnackBar` in case the user tried to fire multiple snack bars really quickly before they have a chance to disappear on their own._
+_Note: we are calling `.hideCurrentSnackBar` in case the user tried to fire multiple snack bars in quick succession ... before they have a chance to disappear on their own._